maxant/angularelements/angular12element/README.md

 It can be run with the standard `ng serve`, which will show a page with the component embedded as a normal angular component.

-We then build it using the standard `ng build --output-hashing none` which produces artifacts under the `dist` folder, which are then used by the custom build script to build the web component.
+We then build it using the standard `ng build --output-hashing none` which produces artifacts under the `dist` folder, which are then used by the custom build script (see below) to build the web component.

 We then copy that web component javascript into a second angular app that is built using a different version of angular, in order to see if angular is bootstrapped twice or just once.
 That is basically what we are testing here - is angular just a provided dependency, or is it included in the build of the web component?

-## Dependencies
+## Dependencies / Setup

     ng new angular12element
     cd angular12element
     ng add @angular/elements

+For the custom build script:

     npm install fs-extra concat

     cd ..